 Children are noticing a difference in the way lessons are being taught and enjoy the end of term awards for different subjects.
 Due to the new assessment format for foundation subjects, SLT and teachers are able to celebrate the successes of different pupils for different subjects during pupil progress meetings.
 The learning log homework has proven even more popular than we imagined and has engaged children and families who were not always enthused previously.

-Finally, while COVID-19 remains in our community, we have revised our curriculum plans for 2020/21 to ensure our children are provided with rich, exciting learning experiences which will engage, motivate and ignite interest.
+Finally, while COVID-19 remains in our community, we have revised our curriculum plans to ensure our children are provided with rich, exciting learning experiences which will engage, motivate and ignite interest.